tradichel/2sl-jobexecframework/README.md

 - Deploy a GitHub repository
 - Process data and genereate a report (another thing I do when performing penetration tests)

-Each of those "jobs" can be executed multipe times with different configurations.
+Each of those "jobs" can be executed multiple times with different configurations, for example in different accounts or environments or for different applications.

 The explanation of how to use the framework in its latest iteration starts with this post:
 [Separate Repositories for a Job Execution Framework, Job Images, and Job Configurations](https://medium.com/cloud-security/separate-repositories-for-a-job-execution-framework-job-images-and-job-configurations-77913e1c968d)